USPS® Address Verification | Free Tools and Best Options

 USPS address verification webpage

-If you find the USPS address validation options aren't adequate, don't worry, we have capable tools that provide more flexibility.
+If you find the USPS address validation tool doesn't quite hit the spot, don't worry.
+Smarty™ has capable tools that provide additional flexibility.

 USPS Address Verification Bulk USPS Address Validation USPS Address Verification API